Minneapolis False Imprisonment Lawyer

 Contact A Minneapolis False Imprisonment Defense Attorney

 You could be charged for false imprisonment if you have been accused of confining someone against their will.
 In some cases, false imprisonment can be added to a kidnapping charge or the entire situation can be the result of a misunderstanding or miscommunication.
 For whatever reason you are charged, you have an effective advocate prepared to work with you to defend your rights.
 Possessing over 20 years of experience, Jennifer Speas has helped many clients receive the end result they deserved.
-For more information and schedule a FREE CONSULTATION, call the Speas Law Firm P.A. at 612-333-6160.
+For more information and schedule a initial consultation, call the Speas Law Firm P.A. at 612-333-6160.